reeshuffled/reeshuffled.github.io/_posts/2024-08-07-On-Friend-Groups.md

 layout: post
 type: stub
 category: Posts
-tags: ["Friendship"]
+tags:
+- Friendship
-title: "On Friend Groups"
+title: On Friend Groups
 slug: friend-groups
-description: "Are large friend groups beneficial?
-Are they tenable long-term?"
+description: Are large friend groups beneficial?
+Are they tenable long-term?
-started_at: "2024-03-25 21:57:00"
+started_at: '2024-03-25 21:57:00'
 ---

 ## Benefits of Friend Groups